 The NUA is also an important resource for the implementation of the UN Sustainable Development Goals (SDGs) (in particular SDG 11 “Sustainable, Safe and Inclusive Cities and Communities”), as well as the Paris Climate Agreement in cities and human settlements.

-The original document of the NUA can be found here.
+The original text of the NUA can be found here.

 Urban Agenda Platform – A global platform for sharing progress, action and knowledge on the implementation of the New Urban Agenda to achieve sustainable urban development